bahmutov/cypress-examples/docs/recipes/number-of-elements.md

 Imagine the page loads elements or shows "Nothing found" message.
 Can we confirm that one or the other happens?

+📺 This example is explained in the video [Check N Items Or That Nothing Was Found](https://youtu.be/ZJcJNwli10I).

 <!-- fiddle N elements or nothing found message -->

 ```html hide